Raytheon Australia

-Raytheon Australia is a capability partner for Australia’s Defence, delivering whole-of-life solutions to the ADF.
-Since its establishment in 1999, Raytheon Australia has committed to developing a truly sovereign workforce and comprehensive defence capability for Australia, with a team of 1,500 employees delivering high-tech capability spanning across all domains.
-Raytheon Australia is a full subsidiary of Raytheon Technologies Corporation, an aerospace and defence company providing advanced systems and services for commercial, military and government customers worldwide.
-In 2020 Raytheon Australia recorded a turnover of $2.5 billion.
+Raytheon Australia is the Australian arm of Raytheon Technologies.
+It was established in 1999 and has grown to become the largest US owned defence contractor operating in Australia.
+In 2012 Raytheon Australia recorded a turnover of $735.5 million.
 In 2015, Raytheon Australian was ranked fourth in Australian Defence Magazine's "Top 40 Defence Contractors" behind Thales Australia, ASC and BAE Systems Australia.
-As of 2016, the company's Managing Director is Michael Ward.
+As of 2016, the company's Managing Director is Michael Ward until May 30, 2024.

 Combat systems integration

 The company's combat systems integration arm has been a key contributor to Australia's Air Warfare Destroyer project.
 The arm employs 500 combat systems professionals of 1500 total staff.
 Raytheon Australia provides "combat system design, development, integration and test as well as complex project management, integrated logistics support and technical governance."
 Raytheon's combat systems workforce is concentrated at Techport, Adelaide with additional combat systems centres at Macquarie Park, Sydney and Henderson, south of Perth where work is undertaken on Collins-class submarines.

 In 2016, the company opened a new Naval and Integration Headquarters in Adelaide.